 Thyroid Function – the Lanreotide/Octreotide connection

 Before I continue talking about hypothyroidism, here’s something not very well-known: Somatostatin analogues might cause a “slight decrease in Thyroid function” (a quote from the Lanreotide patient leaflet).
 The Octreotide patient leaflet also states “Underactive thyroid gland (hypothyroidism)” as a side effect.
 Many sources indicate that thyroid function should be monitored when on long-term use of somatostatin analogues.
-It’s also possible and totally feasible that many NET patients will have thyroid issues totally unrelated to their NETs.
+It’s also possible and totally feasible that many NET patients will have thyroid issues unrelated to their NETs.
 Remember, NET patients can get regular illnesses too!

 What is Hypothyroidism?